null Skip to main content

 4. Do not soak.

-6. Restore pile with brush.
+6. Restore the pile with a brush.

 Candle Wax